AINT-TV/django/week1/README.md

 ├─ manage.py
 ```

+Also, we assume that the user runs the Django server using the `9000` port.

 ## Creating and Installing an App

 To create an app called `myapp`, change the current directory to `./project/` (where the `manage.py` exists), and run `python manage.py startapp myapp`.